volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 After setting up the project, you have to make an important decision - whether you need types in the application or not.

-Generally, it's a good idea to include typescript as it gives you a lot of benefits, like: enhancing code readability , allowing to catch code errors in compile time, easier refactoring and much, much more.
+Generally, it's a good idea to include typescript as it gives you a lot of benefits, like: enhancing code readability, allowing to catch code errors in compile time, easier refactoring and much, much more.

 If you are using **create-react-app**, you can easily add typescript at the moment of creation:

 `npx create-react-app my-app --template typescript`

+Or to existing application, build with CRA:

+* Install typescript

+  `yarn add typescript @types/node @types/react @types/react-dom @types/jest`
+* Rename any file to be a typescript file (for example `src/index.js `to `src/index.tsx`) and **restart your development server**